susanev/uw-hcde-creative-computing/lessons/week1/exercises/lightbot.md

 ### Part C [Optional]
 Try Recursion Exercise 4.
 This is a more challenging problem, but definitely not impossible.

-## Submission
-When you finish the assignment you should submit a screenshot (`.jpg`, or `.png`) on Canvas.
-If you need help taking a screenshot, ask!

-[lightbot]: https://github.com/susanev/2016_Winter_UWHCDE_p5/blob/master/assignments/general/images/lightbot.png "Lightbot screen for Part A"
+[lightbot]: https://github.com/susanev/2016_Winter_UWHCDE_p5/blob/master/lessons/week1/exercises/images/lightbot.png "Lightbot screen for Part A"